rjcc/Tidy_Data_Coursera_JH_DataSci/README.md

 This file assumes that datazip file has been downloaded and unzipped.

-# Run_analysis_util.R

-This is supporting script, which provides the helper functions to the main script.
-This script mainly provides functions to read data from the files.
+The functions to read data from the files are as followings.

  * join_data
-    - Takes names of 2 data files with similar variables and return the row-combined dataset
+    - Takes names of two data files with similar variables and return the row-combined dataset
  * get_feature_cols_means_std
-    - It takes features file name as input, filters the feature names for "mean"" and "std"" and returns filtered column numbers and tidy names
+    - Takes the features file name as input, filters the feature names for "mean" and "std", and then returns the filtered column numbers and tidy names
  * get_activity_names
     - Reads the file that contains activity names and number mapping